xuejianxianzun/XZPixivDownloader/README-EN.md

 This is a Pixiv image downloader written in JavaScript that supports many page types and filters.

-Some additional features have been added, such as removing ads, quick collections, and viewing patterns.
+Some additional features have been added, such as removing ads, quick collections, Add tag to unclassified work, and viewing pictures.

 It is essentially a user script (UserScript) that must be installed using the User Script Manager.